SteveKGYang/MetaAligner/README.md

 ```

 We also provide an inference script in Python to facilitate batch inference.
 Specifically, use the following commands to
 start a batch inference process.
-We use MetaAligner-HH-RLHF-1.1B and Claude-3 sample outputs as an example:
+We use MetaAligner-HH-RLHF-1.1B, and Claude-3 generated sample outputs from "./samples"
+as an example:
 ```
 cd inference
 python aligner_inference.py --aligner_path MetaAligner/MetaAligner-HH-RLHF-1.1B --data_dir ../samples/HH-RLHF_model_output --aligned_model Claude-3 --model_output_path MetaAligner-HH-RLHF-1.1B_for_allaspects --cuda --batch_size 16 --llama --aspects harmlessness,helpfulness,humour